 The Facts to Know About Crimes and Criminal Records

 Crime is an act or omission that the law makes punishable.
-It can also be the breach of a legal duty, that is treated as the subject matter of a criminal proceeding.
-Common law recognizes only two classes of crimes- serious crimes or felonies and minor crimes or misdemeanors.
+It can also be a breach of a legal duty.
+Both can be the subject matter of a criminal proceeding.
+Common law recognizes two classes of crimes.
+These include more serious crimes, felonies, misdemeanors, or minor crimes.
+States may further classify wrongdoing into more detailed categories within these groups.

 What is a criminal record?